Biendeo/Advent-Of-Code-2017/README.md

 ### Day 13: Packet Scanners
 Take in a file of layer sizes, and determine the severity of the system and how much of a delay to use before passing through.

+### Day 14: Disk Defragmentation
+Take in an input string, and, using the KnotHash algorithm, count the number of squares and regions in the grid.